garretchristensen/BestPracticesManual/Manual.md

 While most of us are likely to presume that we ourselves would not conduct outright fraud, fraud does indeed occur.
-From making up fake data to creating bogus e-mail addresses so one could do one‚Äôs own peer review, the Retraction Watch blog (<http://www.retractionwatch.com>) documents a distressingly large amount of deliberate fraud in research.
+From making up fake data to creating bogus e-mail addresses so one could do one's own peer review, the Retraction Watch blog (<http://www.retractionwatch.com>) documents a distressingly large amount of deliberate fraud in research.
 Although the blog tends to specialize in the life sciences, there is no